-Potential Lower Denture Problems The lower dentures are subjected to a lot more movement.
-This movement is due to the mobile nature of the jaw and where the tongue, lips, and cheeks tend to dislodge dentures.
+The lower dentures are subjected to a lot more movement due to the mobile nature of the jaw and where the tongue, lips, and cheeks tend to dislodge dentures.

 In addition, the lower ridge that attaches to the denture is up to four times smaller than the upper ridge allowing less ability for the dentures to adhere and seal to the gums.

-In order to successfully wear lower dentures, many patients must change some of their habitual tendencies.
+In order to successfully wear lower dentures, some patients must change some of their habitual tendencies.
 Many people place their tongue against or under dental appliances on the lower jaw.

-There are many different treatments available for badly damaged or decayed teeth, but unfortunately sometimes a tooth is beyond repair, leaving an unsightly gap in your smile.
-Gaps between your teeth can seriously knock your confidence, and can even have a negative impact on the functionality of your other teeth and the overall use of your mouth.
-This is due to the fact that after time, your remaining teeth can take advantage of the space to shift around slightly, causing misalignment and a range of other associated dental problems.
+There are many different treatments available for badly damaged or decayed teeth, but unfortunately, sometimes a tooth is beyond repair and can leave an unsightly gap in your smile.
+Gaps between your teeth can seriously knock your confidence, and can even have a negative impact on the functionality of your other teeth and the overall use of your mouth since, over time, your remaining teeth can shift around, causing misalignment as well as a range of other associated dental problems.

-Dental bridges fill the gap where the missing tooth would have been.
-They do this using a false tooth, which looks and feels just like the real thing.
+Dental bridges fill the gap where the missing tooth would have been by using a false tooth, which looks and feels just like the real thing.

-The false tooth also holds the remaining teeth either side in place so that they don’t shift into the space.
+The false tooth also holds the remaining teeth either side in place so that they don’t shift into that space.

-Dental bridges are comprised of two or more crowns for the teeth on either side of the gap.
-These act as anchors for the false tooth/teeth that will fill the gap.
+Dental bridges are comprised of two or more crowns for the teeth on either side of the gap which act as anchors for the false tooth/teeth that will fill the gap.

 Once your dental bridge is in place, it should be virtually imperceptible.

-The anchored teeth are often referred to as abutment teeth and the false teeth are often called pontics.
+The anchoring teeth are often referred to as abutment teeth and the false teeth are often called pontics.

 The pontics can be made from a number of different materials including metal alloys, gold or porcelain, depending on what cosmetic finish you want to achieve.
 If you choose porcelain, they can be color-matched to your existing teeth so that they look completely natural.

-There are a number of benefits of having dental bridge.
+There are a number of benefits of having a dental bridge.
 They can: